 In reality, including a scientific approach, it is not possible to accumulate such enormous wealth in a single lifetime.
 Then how did these 1% excessively rich people get their brain, which the other 99% did not own?
 If intelligence was the source of wealth accumulation then clearly these people must have had a higher functioning brain (biology anyone).

 This level of inequality cannot be described in scientific terms.
-The level of inequality can be judged from the fact that the rich do not have time to enjoy their prosperity whereas the poor has ample of time but no prosperity.
+The level of inequality can be judged from the fact that the rich do not have time to enjoy their prosperity whereas the poor have ample of time but no prosperity.

 Though the prosperity of these 8 people has successfully convinced the society that this is a sheer result of hard work and proper planning, which indeed is not entirely true.